-SINGAPORE - She may not be as fast as before, but silver is still sweet for Paralympic swimmer Yip Pin Xiu.
+SHE may not be as fast as before, but silver is still sweet for Paralympic swimmer Yip Pin Xiu.

-The 21-year-old clinched second place in 1min 00.80sec at the International Paralympic Committee World Swimming Championships women's 50m backstroke S3 event early Friday morning.
+The 21-year-old clinched second place in Imin 00.80sec at the International Paralympic Committee World.
+Swimming Championships women's 50m backstroke S3 event early yesterday morning.